Best GLP-1 for Seniors: Safest Options, Real Costs, Medicare, and Top Programs

 Here's the clearest path forward:

-Step 2: If you don't have coverage, or you want to start now while exploring coverage for later, check your eligibility with a supervised telehealth provider.
+Step 2: If you don't have coverage, don't qualify, or want to start now — check your eligibility with a supervised telehealth provider.
 Here are your best options based on what matters most to you:

-Each takes about 5 minutes and there's no commitment until a licensed physician reviews your case and determines you're a good candidate.
+Each takes about 5 minutes and there's no commitment until a licensed clinician reviews your case and determines you're a good candidate.

 Step 3: Whichever path you choose, make sure your provider screens for drug interactions, discusses protein and exercise, and monitors your progress — not just your weight, but your strength, your energy, and your labs.